PeterPerhac/cheat-sheets/troubleshooting.md

 when more memory is needed for running `scala` command, just use the `-J-Xmx2g` switch. this configures the `JAVA_OPTS` environment variable

+### sbt run vs sbt start with system properties

+problem:
+1) sbt run -Dhttp.port=8080
+2) sbt runProd -Dhttp.port=8080

+1 works but 2 does not

+system properties are not taking effect when a new jvm process is started by sbt in case 2.
+System properties "-Dxxx" are only effective for the jvm in which SBT is running and the play sbt plugin's run task runs the play application directly in that same jvm, so the system properties are effective.
+In case 2, the plugin will launch a new jvm and run the application in production mode.
+System properties need to be set from within the SBT process and that is achieved by:

+set javaOptions in ThisBuild ++= Seq("-Dhttp.port=8080")

+or by exporting JAVA_OPTS variable into your environment prior to launching SBT.
+SBT will pick up the JAVA_OPTS value when kicking off new jvm.

 ### upgrading java
 upgrading java is done via brew, but classic brew update / brew upgrade command will not suffice.
 Java is installed from the java cask.
 So the command is: